I started playing electric bass about fifty years ago. For most of the late 1970s and early 1980s I was able to support myself with my music.

 I have always been an avid amateur photographer.
 I bought my first Nikon film camera around 1978.
 An F2AS, a monster of a camera and more than I could handle at the time.

-During the Covid 19 pandemic I found myself looking for thing to do.
+During the Covid 19 pandemic I found myself looking for things to do.
 My wife and I are blessed with a spectacular view from our apartment terrace in Queens NYC.
 To keep busy and keep from going crazy I started shooting timelapse videos from our terrace.
 I find that time lapses satisfy my creative music side and my geek technology side.